sean-meade/cli-battleship-game/README.md

 20) Select 'Open app' on the right hand side of the screen

 21) The app should appear in a new tab on the web browser

-22) The link to my Heroku app is: https://cli-battleship-game.herokuapp.com/

 ## Credits